tomhendra/dotfiles/README.md

 - Yarn
 - Zsh

-The other supported apps that I use would not benefit from Mackup's features due to the reasons stated:
+Other supported apps that I use would not benefit from Mackup because:

-- Homebrew (not much to configure!)
+- Homebrew: Not much to configure
-- IINA (a media player)
+- IINA: A media player
-- Messages (iCloud)
+- Messages: iCloud
-- Apple Music (iCloud for library)
+- Apple Music: iCloud for library
-- WhatsApp Web (synced to iPhone)
+- WhatsApp Web: Synced to iPhone

-**Benefits of Mackup:**
+**Benefits of Mackup**

 - No need to pull changes from GitHub dotfiles repo to apply changes - "set and forget".
-- Make a change to dotfile > run `mackup backup` > done.
+- Making changes to dotfiles is more work than running `mackup backup`.
-- New apps installed just need a mackup.cfg entry if supported (specifying which apps to handle).
+- Newly installed apps supported by Mackup just need a `mackup.cfg` entry.

-**Drawbacks of Mackup:**
+**Drawbacks of Mackup**

-- Less control (although specifying which apps to handle in .cfg is better than the reverse).
+- Less control (although specifying which apps to handle in `.cfg` is better than the reverse).
-- Zsh / Vim errors (reported) - Common pattern seems to be excluding zsh in Mackup.cfg!
+- Zsh / Vim errors (reported) - Common pattern seems to be excluding zsh in `Mackup.cfg`!
-- Moving things away from Mackup due to errors fragments maintenance by using multiple backup methods.
 - iTerm2 overwrites Mackup-created symlinks (verified).
+- Moving things away from Mackup due to errors complicates maintenance by requiring additional backup methods.
 - Mackup dev team's support list contains apps without official vendor support.
 - Negative comments from vendors requesting removal from Mackup's support list!
 - Dropbox file duplicate errors due to devices syncing concurrently (error handling concerns).

 All things considered, Mackup's negatives outweigh its positives.

-The current setup of git and symlinks works, but could scale messily and isn't Linux-compatible.
+The current setup of git and symlinks works, but could scale messily and isn't compatible with Linux.
 Bringing a tool into play would be beneficial.
 GNU Stow and Ansible are the popular choices, with Stow being more frequently recommended.

 iCloud is being used for iTerm2 prefs.
 This with choosing Stow sets the next course of action when time allows:

-- 📝 **TODO:** Dotfiles: Stow and git (make Linux-safe for future proofing).
+- 📝 Dotfiles: Stow and git (make Linux-safe for future proofing).
-- 📝 **TODO:** App prefs: iCloud (native support by app, or `ln` / Stow from iCloud to Library).
+- 📝 App prefs: iCloud (native support by app, or `ln` / Stow from iCloud to Library).